 Applicants must submit transcripts showing that they have completed a four-year bachelor’s degree from an accredited university.
 Exceptions may be made for applicants with three-year degrees from universities covered by the Bologna Agreement.

-Students from three-year bachelor’s degrees from India at universities accredited by the National Assessment and Accreditation Council (NAAC)with a First or Second class diploma will be evaluated as equivalent to the U.S. bachelor’s degree.
+Students from three-year bachelor’s degrees from India at universities accredited with an A grade by the National Assessment and Accreditation Council (NAAC) and who have a first class diploma will be evaluated as equivalent to the U.S. bachelor’s degree.